American drone strikes in Pakistan: People in the United States

-Some US politicians and academics have condemned the drone strikes.
 US Congressman Dennis Kucinich asserted that the United States was violating international law by carrying out strikes against a country that never attacked the United States.
 Georgetown University professor Gary D. Solis asserts that since the drone operators at the CIA are civilians directly engaged in armed conflict, this makes them "unlawful combatants" and possibly subject to prosecution.
+One of the leading critics of drones in the US Congress is Senator Rand Paul.
+In 2013, he performed a thirteen-hour filibuster to try to achieve a public admission from U.S. President Obama that he could not kill an American citizen with a drone on American soil, who was not actively engaged in combat.
+Attorney General Eric Holder responded soon after, confirming that the president had no authority to use drones for this purpose.